adi1220/flamingohosting/README.md

 Complete offline solution for running nvidia/audio-flamingo-3 locally with Python API, REST server, CLI, and evaluation capabilities.

+## Important: What is Audio Flamingo?

+**Audio Flamingo 3 is NOT a speech transcription model like Whisper.** It's an audio understanding language model that:
+- Answers questions about audio (sounds, music, speech)
+- Describes and analyzes audio content
+- Reasons about what's happening in audio
+- Handles multi-turn conversations about audio

+**Example inputs/outputs:**
+- Input: audio file + "What instruments are playing in this song?"
+- Output: "This song features a piano, acoustic guitar, and drums."

+- Input: audio file + "Please describe the audio in detail."
+- Output: "This is a conversation between two people discussing travel plans..."

+If you need speech-to-text transcription, use Whisper or similar models instead.

+## Common Use Cases

+Audio Flamingo excels at:

+1. **Music Analysis**: "What instruments are in this song?", "Describe the genre and mood"
+2. **Sound Identification**: "What sounds can you hear?", "Is this indoors or outdoors?"
+3. **Speech Understanding**: "Summarize this conversation", "What is the speaker's mood?"
+4. **Audio Captioning**: "Please describe the audio in detail"
+5. **Temporal Reasoning**: "What happens first in this audio?", "When does the music change?"
+6. **Audio QA**: Any question about the audio content

 ## Prerequisites

 - Python 3.8+